acrolinx/secure-tunnel/README.md

     helps you find out which connection the log messages belong to.
 The hash is reproducible.
 Whenever you use the same combination, you'll get the same hash.
-This is also helpful if you want to compare your secure-tunnel configuration with a configuration on another computer.
+This is also helpful if you want to compare your Secure Tunnel configuration with a configuration on another computer.

 ### Use Cases